iqbalabd1201/financial-rag-platform/README.md

 - A few FinanceBench gold answers themselves contain minor inconsistencies (documented during development, e.g. a rounding mismatch on one balance-sheet figure) — consistent with data quality caveats raised in prior published work on this benchmark.
+- The live demo API does not fall back to a gold document name when Stage 1 document matching fails (unlike the evaluation scripts, which have ground truth to fall back to) — a genuine "couldn't identify the filing" returns an HTTP 422 with guidance, rather than guessing.